ANALYSIS: Where Idaho football stands after chaotic a chaotic two weeks

 Idaho will have a healthy Isaiah King, who spent most of the year on the shelf with injuries, and Syrr Barnes.

 On the youthful side of things, Coeur d'Alene native Zach Johnson reached full health near the end of the season last year and was a factor on special teams.
-This season, he might earn a role on the defense.
+This season, he might earn a role on the defense, more of a role defensively.

 Tight end